TheProtaganist/gpt-j/README.md

 ## Initializing the SimpleCompletion class
 Here you set query equal to the desired values

-Note values higher that 512 tend to take more time to generate
+Note values higher than 512 tend to take more time to generate

 ```python
 query = SimpleCompletion(prompt, length=max_length, t=temperature, top=top_probability)